3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 6- Check the syslog in nagios machine and confirm it received something `tail -f /var/log/syslog`

-## Configure nagios to do event handling by growing size of todd
+## Configure nagios to do event handling by growing size of TODD

 1- Append the following command to nagios `sudo vim /usr/local/nagios/etc/objects/commands.cfg`